mifhud/watzapia-warmer/README.md

    - Check Docker logs: `docker-compose logs -f`
    - Ensure ports are not already in use
    - Verify Docker has sufficient resources
+   - Check if Node.js version in Dockerfile is compatible

 2. **QR Code Issues in Docker**
    - Ensure the container has all required dependencies
    - Check if Chromium is working properly in the container
    - Try rebuilding the image: `docker-compose build --no-cache`
+   - Verify Puppeteer environment variables are set correctly

 3. **Data Persistence Issues**
    - Verify volume mappings in docker-compose.yml
    - Check permissions on host directories
    - Ensure data directory exists on host
+   - Verify .wwebjs_auth and .wwebjs_cache directories are properly mounted

+4. **Performance Issues**
+   - Allocate sufficient resources to the Docker container
+   - Consider using a host with more CPU/RAM for multiple connections
+   - Monitor container resource usage with `docker stats`

 ## Support